 Layers are sets of data captured in a search and visually displayed on your map.
-Any mappable record (contains an address) that can be searched for can be included on a Layer.
+Any record that contains an address is a "mappable" record that can be searched for, and therefore can be included in a Layer.
 You can toggle your Layers on and off, which lets you compare only relevant information.
-To differentiate your Layers, you can also customise the icons, or use the heatmap or cluster format.
+To differentiate your Layers, you can also customise the icons, use the heatmap or cluster format.

 Customising your Map Layers